georgeyounes/GBMPULSAR/README.md

 ## To do

 Creating pulse profile is only part of the fun.
-One would want to calibrate those so that any pulsed flux measurement can be converted to a pulsed flux.
+One would want to calibrate those so that any pulsed rate measurement can be converted to a pulsed flux.
 This is not implmented yet, but will be in a future release.
 Thankfully, the Crab is a natural calibration source and happens to be exquisitely bright in GBM.
 This makes the job a little easier.
-Note that the pipeline already properly trakcs the good time interval for each detector per source, hence so the measured rates are already accurate.
+Note that the pipeline already properly trakcs the good time interval for each detector per source, hence the measured rates are already accurate.

 Another wish is to make the library compatible with BGO detectors.
 As it stands currently, it only works (properly) with